 Since then, we have invested our time, money, and effort in the stewardship of Wallowa County's land and community.
 We educate.
 We put local people to work.
 We share our successes--and our failures--so that we can learn from each other.
-We want to revitalize rural communities, especially Wallowa County.
-Our response to that founding crisis emerged as a new model for generating community based solutions.
-We were quickly recognized as a leader in revitalizing rural Oregon.
+We work to revitalize rural communities, especially Wallowa County.
+Our response to that founding crisis became a national model for community-based solutions.

 1996 Wallowa Resources founded.

-1998 A mobile mill was tested to see the viability of processing small diameter logs.
+1998 Mobile mill testing occurs to determine the viability of processing small diameter logs.

 1999 Wallowa Resources partners on the McDaniel's Wallowa River Restoration Project.

 2000 Wallowa Canyonlands Partnership, a cooperative noxious weed management program, starts with seed funding from the Bureau of Land Management.

-2001 Invested in the Joseph Timber Company to save the mill jobs.
-The Company closed before benefits could be realized.
+2001 Investment in the Joseph Timber Company to save the mill jobs; it closes before benefits can be realized.

 2004 Arroz Stewardship Contract – due to the Community Planning Process, Arroz was the first commercial timber sale not appealed in ten years.

 Kids and Schools participate in the first youth education program, Outdoor School.

 2005 A new small log processing business, Community Smallwood Solutions, is formed with 15 other investors.

 2007 Creation of Wallowa Mountain Institute, the education arm of Wallowa Resources

 2009 A new small business, Integrated Biomass Resources, moves to Wallowa County to produce chips, hog fuel, and pest-free certified firewood.

-Reservoir Fuel Reduction Project occurs, creating 14 jobs and thinning 800 acres of forest and providing biomass fuel for Enterprise School bioler.
+Reservoir Fuel Reduction Project occurs, creating 14 jobs, thinning 800 acres of forest, and providing biomass fuel for Enterprise School bioler.

-2010 We move into the old hospital building, now the Wallowa Resources' Stewardship Center.
+2010 WR moves into the old hospital building, now the Wallowa Resources' Stewardship Center.

 2011 Whitman in the Wallowas, a month-long course co-hosted with Whitman College with Wallowa County as the classroom.

 2012 Construction of the new Integrated Biomass Energy Campus begins and is projected to support over 20 jobs.